PelleLille/hsl-docs/functions.rst

   :param string pattern: the regular expression
   :param string subject: the string to match against
-  :return: returns matches if no result is found, an empty array is returned.
+  :return: returns matches, if no result is found an empty array is returned.
   :rtype: array

   Perl compatible regular expression data matching and extraction, requires capture groups.
 All modifiers supported by ``=~`` operator are available.